| Home

 today.
 Lampworking differs from glassblowing in that glassblowing uses a furnace and glory

+hole as the primary heat source, although torches are also used.
 Early lampworking was done in the flame of an oil lamp, with the

 artist blowing air into the flame through a pipe.
 Most artists today use torches that burn